GLOBAL MARKETS-Stocks rise, U.S. yields slip as markets await Fed rate hike

 Overnight in Asia, Australia's central bank raised its key rate by a bigger-than-expected 25 basis points, lifting the Aussie dollar as much as 1.3% and hitting local shares.

-On Thursday, the Bank of England is expected to raise rates for the fourth time in a row.
+The Bank of England is expected to raise rates on Thursday for the fourth time in a row.

-In Asia, equities were mostly steady in holiday-thinned trade, with both China and Japan markets shut.
+Asian equities were mostly steady in holiday-thinned trade, with both Chinese and Japanese markets shut.
 But in Hong Kong, Alibaba 9988.HK shares fell as much as 9% on worries over the status of its billionaire founder Jack Ma.

-A state media report that Chinese authorities had taken action against a person surnamed Ma hit the stock hard, but it recouped losses after the report was revised to make clear it was not the company's founder.
+A state media report that Chinese authorities took action against a person surnamed Ma hit the stock hard, but it recouped losses after the report was revised to make clear it was not the company's founder.

-Hong Kong's Hang Seng index .HSI was up 0.1% and South Korea's KOSPI .KS11 declined 0.3%.
-Australia's S&P/ASX 200 index .AXJO fell 0.4% as the central bank raised rates and flagged more hikes ahead to contain inflation.
+Germany's benchmark 10-year Bund yield rose to 1% for the first time since 2015, before retreating as caution set in ahead of the anticipated U.S. and UK rate hikes this week.

 The dollar fell against a basket of major currencies as investors weighed how much of the Fed's expected move to hike rates this week and beyond was already priced in.